jmandel/air-quality/air1-cloud/README.md

 To get *everything* into our cloud JSON while keeping track of upstream changes, we:

-1. **Fork Apollo's repo in a git submodule** (`vendor-apollo/`)
+1. **Merge Apollo's repo via git subtree** into `vendor-apollo/`
-2. **Create a custom branch** (`local-with-sensor-ids`) with a single commit that adds 8 sensor IDs
-3. **Use git to manage updates**: fetch upstream → merge/rebase our branch → resolve conflicts if any

-**Why not ESPHome package overlays?** ESPHome doesn't support patching existing sensors - you can't add an `id:` to an already-defined sensor through package merging.
-Git gives us proper version control and merge tooling.
+2. **Track our 8 sensor ID additions** in regular commits alongside our main code
+3. **Pull Apollo updates** using `git subtree pull` when they release new versions

+**Why git subtree?**
+- ✅ Single repo - no submodule complexity
+- ✅ Your changes and vendor code in one history
+- ✅ Easy to clone/share (no submodule init needed)
+- ✅ Can still pull upstream updates
+- ✅ Normal git workflow for everything

 ## Changes From Vendor Config

-All changes are in one git commit in the `local-with-sensor-ids` branch.
+All changes are in commit `09feede` (viewable with `git show 09feede`).
 We add **only** these sensor IDs:

 | Sensor | ID Added | Reason |
 |--------|----------|--------|